1.1 Activity Summary

 1.7 Document Policies

-ActiveNav staff can provide guidance on customization of feature extraction and scoring configuration, but this is best carried out in parallel to the initial phases of discovery rather than allowing it to delay deployment.
+ActiveNav staff can provide guidance on customization of feature extraction and scoring configuration, but this is best to be carried out in parallel to the initial phases of discovery rather than allowing it to delay deployment.

 Next Step